catalina17/academic-website/content/authors/admin/_index.md

   url: "https://deepmind.com/"

 # Short bio (displayed in user profile at end of posts)
 bio: Research Scientist at DeepMind, with a PhD in Machine Learning from the University of Cambridge.
-Interested in {multimodal, graph-structured, meta-} learning and solving real-world challenges.
+Interested in multimodal & sequential learning in real-world scenarios and music ML.

 interests:
-- Graph representation learning
-- Meta-learning
 - Multimodal learning
-- Real-world challenges
+- Sequential learning
+- ML for music & creativity
+- Applying ML to real-world scenarios

 education: